What Is Expressionism in Music?

 Composers of the Expressionist Era

-Expressionism in music is usually associated with composers Arnold Schoenberg, Anton Webern, and Alban Berg.
+Among the eminent figures associated with this genre are Arnold Schoenberg, Anton Webern, and Alban Berg.

 Summary